Aron K. Barbey: Cognitive neuroscience of human intelligence

 Barbey's research has also revealed molecular genetic markers that predict general intelligence following traumatic brain injury.

-Cognitive Neuroscience Methods to Enhance Human Intelligence
+Cognitive neuroscience methods to enhance human intelligence

 A central goal of Barbey's research is to establish and validate cognitive neuroscience-directed interventions to enhance human intelligence.
 Barbey is the Principal Investigator of the IARPA-sponsored INSIGHT project, along with co-investigators Arthur F. Kramer, Neal J. Cohen, and Charles H. Hillman.

-Network Neuroscience Theory of Human Intelligence
+Network neuroscience theory of human intelligence

-Barbey has proposed a Network Neuroscience Theory of Human Intelligence that emphasizes brain plasticity, in which "general intelligence reflects individual differences in the efficiency and flexibility of brain networks" and "the capacity to integrate information across the brain as a whole".
+Barbey has proposed a network neuroscience theory of human intelligence that emphasizes brain plasticity, in which "general intelligence reflects individual differences in the efficiency and flexibility of brain networks" and "the capacity to integrate information across the brain as a whole".
 According to this view, "crystallized intelligence" involves the ability to rapidly access existing representations of knowledge and experience while "fluid intelligence" involves the ability to solve novel problems in ways that are adaptive and flexible.